 You should always seek advice from your GP if you are concerned about your symptoms.

 I have been interested in complementary/holistic therapies since I was at school.
-However being born in the 1970's and brought up on the East coast of Scotland - at that time there was not much call for complimentary or holistic therapists, and I was advised "it was not an option for a career".
+However being born in the 1970's and brought up on the East coast of Scotland - at that time there was not much call for reflexology or Indian head massage, and I was advised "it was not an option for a career".
 When I left school I went on to become a registered nurse.
-In 2000 I went on to gain a qualification in Child development and Education, going on to work as part of a government initiative through "Sure start" and the local authority in Perth and Kinross - Working with the children of substance misusing parents, and the parents themselves. (it was a fantastic opportunity, and I feel very privileged to have had such a role) It was in this post I was very lucky to be given the opportunity to train as a baby massage teacher, teaching parents how to massage their baby safely, and how to promote confidence in the parents to be able do this, how to pick up on their baby's early communication - building lasting bonds and a life long skill.
+In 2000 I went on to gain a qualification in Child development and Education, going on to work as part of a government initiative through "Sure start" with a local authority.
+Working with the children of substance misusing parents, and the parents themselves. (it was a fantastic opportunity, and I feel very privileged to have had such a role) It was in this post I was very lucky to be given the opportunity to train as a baby massage teacher, teaching parents how to massage their baby safely, and how to promote confidence in the parents to be able do this, how to pick up on their baby's early communication - promoting much required lasting bonds and a life long skill.

-At this time I also trained in "feel good therapies" and worked closely with the health board and expectant very young mothers and new young mothers offering them "feel good therapies" as a way of relaxation, and an introduction into the services there to support them if and when required.
+At this time I also trained in "feel good therapies" and worked closely with the health board in Perth and Kinross, with expectant very young mothers and new young mothers offering them "feel good therapies" as a way of relaxation, and an introduction into the services available to support them if and when required.

 At this point I knew I wanted to explore complimentary therapies further, and so went on to become a fully qualified reflexologist and since then have added to the therapies I offer.

-I currently work as a practice nurse 3 days a week and work as a therapist the remainder of the week, including providing therapies on Saturday morning's in the multiple sclerosis (MS) therapy centre in Dundee.
+I currently work as a practice nurse 3 days a week and work as a therapist the remainder of the week, including providing Reiki and Reflexology on Saturday morning's in the multiple sclerosis (MS) therapy centre in Dundee.